-Characterized by its steep walls, thick vegetation, waterfalls, and rock outcroppings, the 6,100-acre Lehigh Gorge State Park is a great destination for an off-the-beaten-path adventure.
+Characterized by its steep walls, thick vegetation, waterfalls, and rock outcroppings, the 6,107-acre Lehigh Gorge State Park is a great destination for an off-the-beaten-path adventure.
 Nature lovers can enjoy 33 miles of trail along the Lehigh River including several stunning waterfalls.
 With its class II to III whitewater rapids, the park’s whitewater boating offers thrills galore.
 Or for a blast from the past, stand inside the remains of Lock 22 of the old Lehigh Canal.

 3. Salt Springs State Park

-The 405-acre Salt Springs State Park is small but mighty with its stands of towering, 300-year-old hemlocks.
+The 405-acre Salt Springs State Park is small but mighty with its stands of towering, more than 300-year-old hemlocks.
 The park features nearly 15 miles of hiking trails for all skill levels, with the 0.2-mile Overlook Trail specifically designed for accessibility.
 Visit the old Wheaton House with its displays of 19-century rural life and regional wildlife.
 Your park adventures aren’t complete without pounding a penny into Penny Rock for good luck!

 4. Prompton State Park